JoomiK/GeneExpression/RNASeq_with_DNASeq.md

 cds = estimateDispersions( cds )
 ```

-Plotting dispersion estimates.
-The level of dispersion is related to the biological dispersion in each treatment.The more variation, the bigger the difference between counts between treatments is required before the differences become significant.
+The level of dispersion is related to the biological dispersion in each treatment.
+The more variation, the bigger the difference between counts between treatments is required before the differences become significant.
+Plot dispersion estimates:

 ```r
 plotDispEsts( cds )